What is a c-section?

 - Prematurity or extreme prematurity

-In these situations, time is of the essence in delivering the baby.
+In emergency situations, time is of the essence to deliver the baby.
 Prolonging labor can increase the risk of birth injury to the baby and health issues for the mother.

-There are specific time frames in which medical staff must perform a C-section, usually in less than 30 minutes.
+There are specific time frames in which medical staff must perform a C-section, usually in 30 minutes or less.

 Medical staff should be monitoring fetal heart rate continuously when a mother is admitted to the labor and delivery unit.
-If the baby’s heart rate drops or begins to show signs of abnormal heart rate tracings, it means that the baby needs to be delivered immediately.
+If the baby’s heart rate drops or begins to show signs of abnormal heart rate tracings, the baby is not getting enough , it means that the baby needs to be delivered immediately.
 If vaginal delivery can’t be done quickly enough, a C-section is needed to immediately deliver the baby to provide it with needed medical care (like resuscitation or oxygen).

 Delayed C-Sections and the Risk of HIE

-Oftentimes, C-sections in emergency situations are safer than attempting to speed up a vaginal delivery.
-One of the ways parents can mitigate the risk of having a C-section unsafely delayed is by asking hospitals and doctors ahead of time about their C-section policies and developing a birth plan.
+One of the ways parents can mitigate the risk of having a C-section unsafely delayed is by asking hospitals and doctors ahead of time about their C-section policies and developing a safe birth plan.

 When should I contact an attorney?